NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 %}

 {% capture text %}
-Learning a new language is challenging for most adults, and it has been shown that it can be more difficult if the learner is using their first language during the process.
-Therefore, this project investigates adult language learning of Welsh words, and uses electroencephalography (EEG) to explore how speaking English versions of the newly learned Welsh words will alter brain activity.
-This project will be recruiting participants in 2023.

-{%
-  include button.html
-  link="projects/WERP"
-  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
-%}
-{:.center}
-{% endcapture %}
-{%
-  include feature.html
-  image="images/welsh-dragon-2931-p.png"
-  link="projects/WERP"
-  title="Welsh Event Related Potential Study" text=text
-%}

-{% capture text %}
 MADworld-Mango is part of a larger, multi-partner study, _Ensuring Full Literacy in a Multicultural and Digital World_, under the direction of Dr. Janet F. Werker at the University of British Columbia.
 MADworld-Mango is a collaboration between PIs Aaron Newman of Dalhousie University, Henny Yeung of Simon Fraser University, and Mango Languages, USA.
 Consistent with the larger study, MADworld-Mango addresses a major issue confronting society: literacy and how to bridge literacy acquisition within a multicultural and digitally-connected world.
 This project has formed a research-industry-community partnership to evaluate the efficacy of a digital learning platform designed to assist newcomers to Canada improve their English abilities.
 After 8 weeks of online participation, we’ll evaluate learners’ benefit from additional training with a language app to any other instruction they are receiving.

 {%